Adam Hodgson: Life

 He was the son of Thomas Hodgson, a Liverpool merchant, and his wife Elizabeth Lightbody (1758–1795).
 His father Thomas (1737–1817), from Caton, took part in the Atlantic slave trade, initially in Gambia as an agent for Miles Barber; then from his own fort on the Isle de Los off Sierra Leone, and by investment in slaving ships.
 He then moved into cotton manufacturing, retiring from business in 1817 after losses.
 Isaac Hodgson (1783–1847), merchant and banker, was Adam's elder brother, and he had four sisters (Elizabeth, Agnes, Mary and Anna).
 His aunt Hannah Lightbody married Samuel Greg; the couple established Quarry Bank Mill, a centre of innovation in the cloth business.
 Adam's cousins included Robert Hyde Greg MP, Samuel Greg Jr. and William Rathbone Greg.

 Elizabeth Greg (1790–1882) married William Rathbone V, of the Liverpool mercantile family.
 She founded the first public wash-houses in the United Kingdom in the wake of the 1832 cholera epidemic, along with Kitty Wilkinson.
-Later she helped William Forster in formulating the 1870 Education Act.
+Later she helped William Forster in formulating the Education Act 1870.

 Hodgson was a partner in Rathbone, Hodgson & Co., founded by William Rathbone V and his brother Richard, from 1814.
 He made a North American tour in 1819–21, sailing the Atlantic in the Courier to New York.

 After his return, Hodgson left Rathbone, Hodgson & Co., and went into business as a cotton broker, in 1824, forming Hodgson, Jones & Ryley with William Jones and James Ryley.
 Jones and Hodgson were also partners in insurance broking, the partnership being dissolved in 1845.

 In 1824 Hodgson was on the founding committee of the Liverpool and Manchester Railway Company.
 Also on the committee was Lister Ellis, Liverpool merchant and plantation owner in British Guiana, and when Ellis died in 1829, Hodgson was one of his executors.
 In January 1829 he advocated against renewal of the trading monopoly of the East India Company.
 He was a founder in 1831 of the Bank of Liverpool, with George Holt, Isaac Cooke and others, and became its Managing Director.

 At Caton, Hodgson's residence was "Scarthwaite", on the River Lune.